ehsanx/svyTable1/README.md

 #### Example D: Reliability Checks for Regression Models

-Beyond descriptive tables, the package provides `svyglmdiag()` to assess the reliability of coefficients from a survey-weighted regression model.
+Beyond descriptive tables, the package provides `svydiag()` to assess the reliability of coefficients from a survey-weighted regression model.
 It calculates key metrics like p-values, standard errors, and confidence interval widths.

 ```r
 # 1. Fit a logistic regression model using the complete-case design